madel-ibm/Contribution-Guidelines/README.md

 | **Staging Branch**      | `staging`                  | Branch containing code that is ready for staging before production deployment.|  |
 | **Main/Production Branch**| `main` or `master`      | Branch containing stable, production-ready code. |                               |

-Sure!
-Here is the information presented in a table format using Markdown:

 ### Commit Message Conventions